todar/todar/README.md

 <h1 align="center">Hi 👋, I'm Robert Todar</h1>
-<p align="center">An innovative, teachable, problem-solving software developer with over 6 years of experience.
-Have developed a wide variety of applications and resources including full-stack web applications — and automation and analysis using VBA, Python, and SQL.
-Trained in HTML5, CSS3, JavaScript ES6, and highly specialized in React and Svelte frontend frameworks.
+<p align="center">Software developer with over 6 years of experience within a corporate environment.
+Highly experienced in advanced VBA within Microsoft Excel — have created a full scale VBA application that saves over 46,000 labor hours a year.
+Created over 40 business critical SQL queries within DB2 and Oracle.
+Very knowledgeable with web development as well, especially with functional JavaScript — with expereince in React and Svelte frameworks.
+Well versed and comfortable in writing Python; however, with limited expereince.
 Located in Phoenix, AZ.</p>

 - 📫 How to reach me **robert@roberttodar.com**